Diaper: Cost of disposable diapers

 More than US$9 billion is spent on disposable diapers in North America each year.

-As of 2018, name-brand, mid-range disposable diapers in the U.S., such as Huggies and Pampers, were sold at an average cost of approximately $0.20–0.30 each, and their manufacturers earned about two cents in profit from each diaper sold.
-Premium brands had eco-friendly features, and sold for approximately twice that price.
+As of 2018, name-brand, mid-range disposable diapers in the U.S., such as Huggies and Pampers, were sold at an average price of $0.20–0.30 each, and their manufacturers earned about two cents in profit per diaper.
+Premium brands had eco-friendly features and sold for approximately twice that price.
 Generic disposable diapers cost less per diaper, at an average price of $0.15 each, and the typical manufacturer's profit was about one cent per diaper.
-However, the low-cost diapers needed to be changed more frequently, so the total cost savings was limited, as the lower cost per diaper was offset by the need to buy more diapers.
+However, the low-cost diapers needed to be changed more frequently, so the total cost savings were limited, as the lower cost per diaper was offset by the need to buy more diapers.

-In Latin America, some manufacturers sold disposable diapers at a price of approximately US$0.10 each.
+In Latin America, some manufacturers sold disposable diapers for approximately US$0.10 each.